Introduction to MySQL Foreign Key

 3. SET NULL Action

-To create the SET NULL statement in the table we have dropped the table “Borrower_details” that we have created with below statement.
+To create the SET NULL statement in the table, we have dropped the table “Borrower_details” created with the below statement.

 DROP TABLE BORROWER_DETAILS;

-Now let us create the table “BORROWER_DETAILS” WITH CASCADE action.
+Now let us create the table “BORROWER_DETAILS” WITH the CASCADE action.

 CREATE TABLE BORROWER_DETAILS